folio-org/stripes-testing/README.md

     If the test script pass it's version of to openApp, then openApp will log the version of the test as well as the version of the module under test.

-    The UI module can find 'openApp' in 'helpers' and its own version in 'meta'
+    The UI module can find 'openApp' in 'helpers' and its own version in 'meta'.

     For example: